 Dr. Martine Shareck

 Martine has a bachelor's degree in Environmental Sciences with a specialization in the ecological determinants of health (B.Sc.
 McGill University) and a master's degree Epidemiology and Community Health (M.Sc.
 Université de Montréal).
 She also holds a Ph.D. in Public Health, specialized in Health Promotion, from the Université de Montréal School of Public Health, under the supervision of Katherine Frohlich and Yan Kestens.
 For her doctoral thesis, she provided conceptual and empirical insights into the integration of individuals' daily mobility on the influence that contextual exposures (such as exposure to tobacco retailers) have on social inequalities in smoking among young adults.
 She undertook a CIHR funded postdoctoral fellowship with Dr. Steven Cummins at the London School of Hygiene and Tropical Medicine and a second fellowship with a Banting scholarship at the Dalla Lana School of Public Health.
 She is now an assistant professor in Community Health Sciences at the Université de Sherbrooke.
+She also holds a Tier 2 Canada Research Chair in Urban Health Equity Among Young People as of September 2020.
 Her overall population health research interest involve the creation of healthy, sustainable, and equitable cities and communities.